intel/pti-gpu/chapters/device_activity_tracing/LevelZero.md

 uint64_t mask = (1ull << props.kernelTimestampValidBits) - 1ull;
 uint64_t kernel_timestamp = (device_timestamp & mask);
 ```
-The same valid bits mask should be applied to `global` kernel timestamps.

 To convert GPU cycles into seconds one may use `timerResolution` field from `ze_device_properties_t` structure, that represents cycles per second starting from Level Zero 1.1:
 ```cpp
 ze_device_properties_t props{};